fogus/spiel/taschenspiele/coin-hijinks/README.markdown

  * While you can move coins into your opponent's home row, you may never move coins out of there
  * You can however move coins within an opponent's home row
- * No coin can land, even in passing, on a smaller coin
- * Landing on an empty square during movement freezes a coin from moving anymore during that turn
- * A coin resting on an empty square can be move out of it, but it is frozen for the rest of that turn
  * A pile of coins can move if a movable coin has other coins resting on top of it